kikeuf/chirpstack-simulator/README.md

 # value must be less than the simulator duration.
 activation_time="1m"

-  # Device configuration (can be replicated to simulate more devices with other parameters)
+  # Device configuration (this section can be replicated to simulate more devices with other parameters)
   [[simulator.device]]

-  # Prefix of the name of the device
+  # Prefix of the device name
   prefix="device1_"

   # Number of devices to simulate (the device can be cloned with exactly same parameters as many times you specify here)